greenw0lf/talking-clock/README.md

 3. When the time is 12:00 AM, Irish people simply say "It's midnight".

 Examples (Add "Tá sé" before each example):
-- 00:00 - "meán oíche"
+- 00:00 - meán oíche
-- 00:13 - "trí déag tar éis meán oíche"
+- 00:13 - trí déag tar éis meán oíche
-- 23:45 - "ceathrú chun a dó dhéag iarnóin"
+- 23:45 - ceathrú chun a dó dhéag iarnóin
-- 01:27 - "fiche seacht tar éis a haon roimh nóin"
+- 01:27 - fiche seacht tar éis a haon roimh nóin
-- 03:45 - "ceathrú chun a ceathar roimh nóin"
+- 03:45 - ceathrú chun a ceathar roimh nóin
-- 12:00 - "dó dhéag a chlog"
+- 12:00 - dó dhéag a chlog
-- 13:30 - "leathuair tar éis a haon iarnóin"
+- 13:30 - leathuair tar éis a haon iarnóin
 ### Polish
 The format of telling time in Polish when the amount of minutes < 30: